danielR2001/flutter_exoplayer/README.md

 When playing in `PlayerMode.FOREGROUND` then the player will show foreground notification, You can customize it in the `AudioObject` thing like priority/ background color / what actions to show and etc'.

-`NotificationActionMode` represents the actions you want to show with your notification (previous, play/pause, next), you have the option to choose between: NONE - only play/pause, PREVIOUS - previous and play/pause, NEXT - next and play/pause, and ALL - that include all actions.
+`NotificationDefaultActions` represents the actions you want to show with your notification (previous, play/pause, next), you have the option to choose between: NONE - only play/pause, PREVIOUS - previous and play/pause, NEXT - next and play/pause, and ALL - that include all actions.

+`NotificationCustomActions` represents the custom actions you want to show with your notification (like, download etc'), you have the option to choose between: DISABLED - show no custom icons, ONE - show one custom icon, TWO - show two custom icons.
+The callback of this actions is returned via `onNotificationActionCallback` (CUSTOM1 is the left action, as CUSTOM2 is the right action).
+If you chose ONE\TWO  you have to provide the resource for the icon inside APP_NAME\android\app\src\main\res\drawable, the resource needs to be vector image.
+The names of the files need to be: "ic_custom1" for the left custom action and "ic_custom2" for the right action.

+Attention!
+If you choose to show the custom actions you have to follow the instructions above! the file names needs to be as the instructions say and their location too.

 `NotificationActionCallbackMode` is a mode that lets you choose between two options: DEFAULT or CUSTOM, this parameter decides if you will recieve action callback (`CUSTOM`) or not (`DEFAULT`) when user taps on the action via `onNotificationActionCallback` stream, and then you can make custom action for your taste.
 If set to